NBA Rumors: Celtics ‘Have Discussed Terry Rozier’ In Draft Trade Talks

 Brian Robb of Boston Sports Journal provided an update Thursday on the Celtics’ pursuit of a better first-round pick.

-“League sources told Bostonsportsjournal.com that the Celtics have discussed Terry Rozier with other teams as part of a trade package to move up,” Robb wrote (subscription required).
+“League sources told BostonSportsJournal.com that the Celtics have discussed Terry Rozier with other teams as part of a trade package to move up,” Robb wrote (subscription required).

 Robb also wrote “league sources indicated that the Celtics have attempted to gauge the value of Rozier paired with a pick among teams in the lottery.”